They shall have stars at elbow and foot;

 Beads for the Dead were produced and issued by the Archconfraternity from the late 19th through the mid 20th centuries.
 The archconfraternity's house in Nimes, France appears to still be in operation: http://nimes.catholique.fr/partenaire/mouvement/v_mv_pr.php?ID=62

-Eternal rest grant unto him/her (them), O Lord; and let perpetual light shine upon him/her (them).
+Eternal rest grant unto them, O Lord; and let perpetual light shine upon them.

 We give Thee thanks for all Thy benefits, O Almighty God, Who livest and reignest forever.